-Note: This page, which is now updated weekly, tracks recent news and events related to the Russian war on Ukraine.
+Note: This page is no longer being updated.
+During 2022, it was used to track news and events related to the Russian war on Ukraine.
 The situation in Ukraine is very serious.
 If the subject brings up questions or worries for you, be sure to discuss them with an adult you trust.

 After World War II, Ukraine was part of the Soviet Union (USSR).
 The USSR was made of Russia and many smaller countries.
 Ukraine became independent in 1991, but many people in the country still have close ties to Russia.